Lead nurturing: turn your stalled prospects into sales opportunities

 Your nurture structure should match the way you sell.

-In low-volume, high-touch sales cycles, reps carve out time each week to manually work a set number of stalled leads, using context from past calls to write meaningful outreach.
+In low-volume, high-touch sales cycles, reps should carve out time each week to manually work a set number of stalled leads.

-In high-volume, short-cycle models, the first touches are automated but still personalized with key details from CRM.
-The principle is the same: relevance over frequency.
+In high-volume, short-cycle models, the first touches can be automated but must still be personalized with key details from the CRM.

 4. Use AI (tactfully) as a force multiplier

-If your CRM is missing stall reasons, objections, or deal notes, the output will be noise.
-Once you’ve enforced clean, complete data capture, AI can take your playbook, map it to each stall reason, and draft messages reps can send with minimal edits.
+Once you have enforced clean, complete data capture, AI can take your playbook, map it to each stall reason, and draft messages reps can send with minimal edits.

 5. The one list that matters